Which Is More Likely To Get You into College: the SAT or ACT?

 When I give presentations to parents of students at specialized NYC high schools about “Demystifying the SAT and the ACT,” one of the first things I do is make an analogy that they can all understand: the SAT and the ACT are like Visa and Mastercard.

-Yes, you might prefer one over the other for whatever reason (more perks, more points, more miles, etc.), but at the end of the day, if you walk into a store and want to purchase a pair of pants, do you hand over BOTH of your credit cards to pay for them?
+Yes, you personally might favor one over the other for whatever reason (more points, better perks, more miles, etc.).
+But ultimately, if you walk into a store and want to buy a shirt, do you hand over BOTH of your credit cards to pay for them?
 No, of course not!
-You hand the store assistant only ONE of them (whichever’s easier to grab from your wallet, maybe) to pay for your item.
-And does the clerk care which one you gave her?
-Of course she doesn’t…so long as the transaction was approved, and they get the money to pay for the pants you’re buying!
+You hand the cashier only ONE of them (whichever’s easier to grab from your wallet, maybe) to pay for your item.
+And does the retail worker care which one you gave her?
+Of course not—so long as the transaction was approved, and the store successfully receives the money in exchange for the shirt you’re purchasing!

-It’s the same deal for the DSAT and the ACT.
-YOU may prefer one over the other, but they both do the same job (provide a standardized test score), so long as whichever test score you provide in your applications represents your abilities well!
+It’s the same deal for the Digital SAT and the ACT.
+YOU may take a liking to one over the other, but they both do the same job (provide a standardized test score), so long as whichever test score you provide in your applications plays to your strengths!

 When my audience is students rather than parents, I often change the analogy slightly: The SAT and the ACT are like Coke and Pepsi.

 Yes, people have STRONG PREFERENCES about which one they like better!
-Many soda drinkers are loyal to their brand and won’t switch. (“Oh, you only have Pepsi?
-Blech—I’ll take an iced tea!”)
-However, if your goal is to consume a sugary, caffeinated, carbonated beverage made with high fructose corn syrup, EITHER ONE fulfills that task!
-And you don’t need to drink both of them (indeed, your blood sugar will thank you later if you don’t); you only need one.
+Many soda drinkers are loyal to their brand and won’t change teams. (“Oh, you only have Pepsi?
+Yuck—I’ll take a coffee instead!”)
+However, if you’re craving a caffeinated, sugary, carbonated beverage made with high fructose corn syrup, EITHER ONE fits that description!
+And you don’t need to drink both of them (indeed, your blood sugar will be grateful if you don’t); you’re only craving the one hit of sweet energy.

-So, substitute “DSAT and ACT” for “Coke and Pepsi”—and take out the high fructose corn syrup part!—and it’s basically the same idea.
-Make sense?
+So, swap “Digital SAT and ACT” in for “Coke and Pepsi”—and nix the high fructose corn syrup part!—and it’s basically the same idea.
+Capisce?

 two vending machines side by side.
 One advertises Pepsi while the other advertises Coke

-Overall, does the DSAT or ACT give you more of an advantage in admissions?
+Ultimately, does the SAT vs. the ACT give you an advantage in admissions?

-Here’s the brass-tacks conclusion for you: neither test is “better” or “worse.”
+Here’s the plain-English conclusion for you: neither test is “better” or “worse.”
 What matters is which test is “better” FOR YOU!
-As in, which one will show off your strengths better to admissions officers?
+As in, which one will play to your abilities (and avoid your weaknesses)?
 Which one will YOU get a higher score on?

 How to decide between the SAT and the ACT

-Given that admissions officers’ preferences aren’t going to make this decision for you, then, this can seem like a daunting choice.
+Wait—if colleges’ preferences aren’t going to make this decision for you, then, who or what is?!
+Deciding between tests can seem like an intimidating task.
 But it doesn’t have to actually be, in practice!
 There are three ways you can pick your test:

-1. The first way is to take my free, straightforward “Should you take the DSAT or ACT?” quiz.
+1. The first way is to take my free, short “Should you take the Digital SAT or ACT?” quiz.

 2. The second way is to watch my video explaining exactly How to decide whether to take the Digital SAT or the ACT.

 3. The third way is to have me do it FOR you!
-It’s simple: all you have to do is take one diagnostic DSAT and one diagnostic ACT, make a rough list of 5+ colleges you’re thinking about applying to, and then book your Ace the Test: Game Plan™ session with me over Zoom!
+It’s simple: all you have to do is take one diagnostic Digital SAT and one diagnostic ACT, make a rough list of about five colleges you’re thinking about applying to, and then book your Ace the Test: Game Plan™ session with me over Zoom!